 The problem was that the process involved a lot of manual work in multiple Excel sheets, Google forms, and GoodTime.
 Recruiting coordinators spent too much time keeping Excel sheets up to date when they scheduled and rescheduled training sessions.

 The solution lands

 After seeing their process, I knew GoodTime could help streamline the interviewer training process for all our customers, just as we had for interview scheduling.

 And here’s a happy little side note that influenced the solution we designed:

 I was delighted to see that this company’s employees are honored to be interviewers.
 Their recruiting team does a brilliant job of letting employees know how important the hiring process is to the company’s success.
 Interviewers know they’re contributing to the company’s growth.
 The fact that it’s celebrated was a joy to see.

 That inspired us to gamify the interviewer training process in our new feature, so employees at every company are motivated to become interviewers.
 They can be recognized for their contribution to their company’s hiring successes.

 Partnering with customers is crucial to building a product that’s unique, and that they love.
 Here at GoodTime, we consider it essential.
 It’s part of why GoodTime has been a success story with some of Silicon Valley’s fastest growing companies, including 6 unicorns and three public companies.

 On my last day undercover, I returned my computer and badge.
-As I look back, I know my experience armed us with knowledge that helps us serve our customers.
-I saw how our users interact with our current product and got invaluable feedback so we could develop an new feature that’s incredibly helpful to them.
+As I look back, I know my experience armed us with the knowledge that helps us serve our customers.
+I saw how our users interact with our current product and got invaluable feedback so we could develop a new feature that’s incredibly helpful to them.